awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 ## Considerations<a name="encryption-at-rest-considerations"></a>

 The following points should be considered when using AWS KMS encryption with Amazon ECR\.
-+ If you create your Amazon ECR repository with KMS encryption and you do not specify a CMK, Amazon ECR uses an AWS\-managed CMK with the alias `aws/ecr` by default\.
-This CMK is created in your account the first time that you create a repository with KMS encryption enabled\.
++ If you create your Amazon ECR repository with KMS encryption and you do not specify a KMS key, Amazon ECR uses an AWS managed key with the alias `aws/ecr` by default\.
+This KMS key is created in your account the first time that you create a repository with KMS encryption enabled\.
-+ When you use KMS encryption with your own CMK, the key must exist in the same Region as your repository\.
++ When you use KMS encryption with your own KMS key, the key must exist in the same Region as your repository\.
-+ AWS KMS enforces a limit of 500 grants per CMK\.
-As a result, there is a limit of 500 Amazon ECR repositories that can be encrypted per CMK\.
 + The grants that Amazon ECR creates on your behalf should not be revoked\.
 If you revoke the grant that gives Amazon ECR permission to use the AWS KMS keys in your account, Amazon ECR cannot access this data, encrypt new images pushed to the repository, or decrypt them when they are pulled\.
 When you revoke a grant for Amazon ECR, the change occurs immediately\.
 To revoke access rights, you should delete the repository rather than revoking the grant\.
 When a repository is deleted, Amazon ECR retires the grants on your behalf\.
 + There is a cost associated with using AWS KMS keys\.
 For more information, see [AWS Key Management Service pricing](http://aws.amazon.com/kms/pricing/)\.

 ## Required IAM permissions<a name="encryption-at-rest-iam"></a>

-When creating or deleting an Amazon ECR repository with server\-side encryption using AWS KMS, the permissions required depend on the specific customer master key \(CMK\) you are using\.
+When creating or deleting an Amazon ECR repository with server\-side encryption using AWS KMS, the permissions required depend on the specific KMS key you are using\.

-### Required IAM permissions when using the AWS managed CMK for Amazon ECR<a name="encryption-aws-managed-key"></a>
+### Required IAM permissions when using the AWS managed key for Amazon ECR<a name="encryption-aws-managed-key"></a>

-By default, when AWS KMS encryption is enabled for an Amazon ECR repository but no CMK is specified, the AWS\-managed CMK for Amazon ECR is used\.
-When the AWS\-managed CMK for Amazon ECR is used to encrypt a repository, any principal that has permission to create a repository can also enable AWS KMS encryption on the repository\.
+By default, when AWS KMS encryption is enabled for an Amazon ECR repository but no KMS key is specified, the AWS managed key for Amazon ECR is used\.
+When the AWS\-managed KMS key for Amazon ECR is used to encrypt a repository, any principal that has permission to create a repository can also enable AWS KMS encryption on the repository\.
 However, the IAM principal that deletes the repository must have the `kms:RetireGrant` permission\.
 This enables the retirement of the grants that were added to the AWS KMS key when the repository was created\.

 The following example IAM policy can be added as an inline policy to a user to ensure they have the minimum permissions needed to delete a repository that has encryption enabled\.
-The AWS KMS key used to encrypt the repository can be specified using the resource parameter\.
+The KMS key used to encrypt the repository can be specified using the resource parameter\.

 ```
 {